Awards & Bursaries

 - The composition must be a single movement or suite, lasting no longer than 10, and no less than 8 minutes, suitable for either:

-- Clarsach / Lever harp and up to 3 other instruments and/or voices
+- Clarsach (Lever harp) or any size of wire strung harp and up to 3 other instruments and/or voices.

 - The work must be an original composition and the unaided work of the entrant.
 It must not have been previously performed, published or disseminated in anyway.
 The copyright of the music shall remain with the composer.